 He argues that once the popularity of infographics took off, the quantity rose, and quality started to fall.
 Infographics producers began including superfluous graphics and bits of information to fill space, hence destroying the medium.

 The upside of visual resources, when compared with infographics, is their simplicity.
 Generally, visual resources like the ones we’ve talked about here convey a couple of sets of information or ideas.
 Basically, their adequacy lies in simplicity.
 Visual resources are regularly far faster to create and have more adaptable applications.
 They are less demanding to share around and will probably be perused overall.

 Obviously, this is one point of view.
-A well-made infographic can do ponders, it can convey in a fascinating and dynamic way.
+A well-made infographic can do wonders, it can convey fascinatingly and dynamically.
 Yet, the takeaway from this is to simply know.
 Realize what data you need to include and don’t jotter things out for the sake of feel and aesthetics.